abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 list every filesystem type under "/" (root) directory entirely, the preceding \\ (may be put as \\\\ too) is to differentiate it with second use above: list every directory under current directory

 $ l -s -i *.bin//
-query any file only (excluding other type) having 'bin' suffix then list it with the size and file information under current directory entirely
+query file only (excluding other type) having 'bin' suffix then list it with the size and file information under current directory entirely

-As absolute path, it always searchs up to directories of depths explicitly specified, either with or without wildcard, such as:
+As absolute path, it always searchs in directories depths explicitly specified, either with or without wildcard such as:

 /qt/build/core/meta
-means searching for any file type namedly "meta" under "core under "build" on "qt" directory
+means searching for any object type namedly "meta" under "core under "build" in "qt" directory

 /qt/\*/\*/core/meta
 search for any file type "meta" under "core" dir. being under any directory being under any directory under "qt" directory on top/root of filesystem.